 Roughly speaking, the greater the LTV, the higher CAC you can afford.

 Why do these two metrics matter so much?
 A rising CAC means you’ll need to start cutting costs, raising prices, or making efficiency improvements within your marketing and sales efforts.
-A falling LTV indicates the same measures are necessary… and means you’re failing to leverage the most important and least expensive customers you have: current customers.
+A falling lifetime value indicates the same measures are necessary.
+It also means you’re failing to leverage the most important and least expensive customers you have: current customers.

 3. Churn rate

-Churn rate is the percentage of customers or subscribers who stop buying your products or using your service during a specific time period.
-The higher the rate, the more customers you’ve lost.
+Churn rate, sometimes called customer attrition rate, is the percentage of customers or subscribers who stop buying your products or using your service during a specific time period.
+The higher the churn rate of customers, the more customers you’ve lost.

 Lost customers are like failed investments: you spent money to acquire, service, and retain them… and now they’re gone.

-A rising churn rate could be caused by a number of factors including issatisfaction with your products and services, increased competition, or even the end of a product or service cycle.
+A rising churn rate could be caused by a number of factors including dissatisfaction with your products and services, increased competition, or even the end of a product or service cycle.